-The fortress of Galle is a many layered beast, with multiple levels of architecture adding up to a mysteriously beautiful scrap of urbanity perched upon Sri Lanka’s south coast.
-It has a history that stretches back a thousand years and a mixture of glamour and dilapidation that is irresistible.
+The fortress of Galle is a many-layered confection, with multiple levels of architecture and history adding up to a mysteriously beautiful scrap of urbanity perched upon Sri Lanka’s south coast.

 It’s now the sort of place where wealthy Columbo people drive down and take selfies on the terrace above the designer shops in the Old Dutch Hospital complex.
 On the other hand Galle still has plenty of the scruffy bohemian about it, with arty crafty shops and vegan cafes.

 I didn’t have much time to spend in Galle so I opted to engage a guide so that wandering around the ramparts with my family would be more than just an idle stroll enjoying the views of the Indian Ocean.

 And so we walked with Shanjei from Galle Fort Walks.
 And talked and listened to historical anecdotes and snippets of humour as the light on the walls became slowly more golden.

 I don’t know what that most famous of travellers, Ibn Battuta, would think of present day Galle.
 In the 14th century, when he disembarked in what he called Quli in 1344, the Moroccan explorer described a bustling port with Moorish vessels in the harbour.

 Arabs, Persians, Greeks, Romans, Indians, Malays and Chinese have traded here since ancient times for Sri Lankan goods such as cinnamon, gemstones, ivory, pearls and peacocks.
 But it was empire builders in search of great wealth that were responsible for the construction of Galle Fort.